Finding 1 — The persistent gap

 The gap across thirteen cycles

-Predictive Pace analysis of CPS November Voting Supplement (2000-2024).
+Ballot Bridge Initiative analysis of the Current Population Survey (CPS) November Voting Supplement (2000-2024).[1]
 Turnout rates are CPS self-reported, weighted by VOSUPPWT.
-CPS over-reports turnout by approximately 3-8 percentage points relative to voter-file-validated benchmarks (see methodology); relative cohort comparisons are directionally reliable.
+CPS over-reports turnout by approximately 3-8 percentage points relative to voter-file-validated benchmarks[2][11] (see methodology); relative cohort comparisons are directionally reliable.

 The gap over time

-Within-youth variation: the race × gender cell view
+Within-youth variation: the race × gender group view

-The headline 18-29 number obscures a spread of roughly 30 percentage points within the youth cohort.
+The headline 18-29 number obscures a spread of up to about 28 percentage points within the youth cohort.
 Select a cycle to see the race-by-gender breakdown.

-Lighter bars with a dagger (†) indicate cells with unweighted n between 100 and 400 — interpret with caution.
-Cells with n under 100 are suppressed entirely.
-Every cell for is shown where data permit.
+Lighter bars with a dagger (†) indicate groups with unweighted n between 100 and 400 — interpret with caution.
+Groups with n under 100 are suppressed entirely.
+Every group for is shown where data permit.

 What this page establishes